MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/fixed-assets/set-up-fixed-assets.md

 On the **Purchase orders** FastTab, you can configure how assets are created as part of the purchasing process.
 The first option is named **Allow asset acquisition from Purchasing**.
 If you set this option to **Yes**, asset acquisition occurs when the invoice is posted.
 If you set this option to **No**, you can still put a fixed asset on a purchase order (PO) and invoice, but the acquisition won't be posted.
 Posting must be done as a separate step, from the Fixed assets journal.
 The **Create asset during product receipt or invoice posting** option lets you create a new asset "on the fly" during posting.
 Therefore, the asset doesn't have to be set up as a fixed asset before the transaction.
 The last option, **Check for fixed assets creation during line entry**, applies only to purchase requisitions.

-You can configure reason codes so that they are required for changes to a fixed asset or for specific fixed asset transactions.
+You can configure reason codes so that they're required for changes to a fixed asset or for specific fixed asset transactions.

 Finally, on the **Number sequences** tab, you define number sequences for fixed assets.
 The **Fixed asset** number sequence can be overridden by the **Fixed asset group** number sequence if it has been specified.